Al-Tall Al-Zaynabiyya

-Al-Tall Al-Zaynabiyya (التل الزینبیة) is the name of a Shi'a Islamic holy place in Karbala, Iraq.
+Al-Tall Al-Zaynabiyya (التل الزینبیة) is the name of a Shia Islamic holy place in Karbala, Iraq.
 It overlooks the site of the martyrdom of Husayn ibn Ali, who was killed during the Battle of Karbala on the day of Ashura.

 During the Battle of Karbala, Ali ibn Abi Talib's daughter and Husayn's sister (Zaynab) went to Tall Zaynabiyya to stay informed about the status of Ali ibn Abi Talib's son, Husayn ibn Ali.

 Al-Tall Al-Zaynabiyya is located at the southwest of Husayn's shrine.
 It is approximately five meters higher than the floor of the courtyard; its distance to the place where Husayn was killed is almost 35 meters.
 The site was built like a room with access to a few stages and has a dome with blue tiles.
 The Tall al-Zaynabiyya was rebuilt in 1978 (near the end of 1398 AH).